BlockScope/blockscope/www-hakyll/drafts/2021-08-15-unison-geodetics.rst

 The code base manager works well as one tool with a command shell, a REPL and git.

+The cached tests and definitions seem to hold a lot of promise to save developer time.
+I can't say I noticed but isn't that the point!

+The task I was solving didn't require anything fancy so I can't say much about the unison language itself other than it is similar enough to Haskell or F# that it felt familiar already except I suspect I don't quite understand when to use ``let``.

 .. [#] FAI-Airscore implements the Andoyer_ method for solving geodesic distance
     on the ellipsoid but it can get distances by using package haversine_ for the